 Back to all Project Ideas / Raise Awareness of Outdoor Air Risks

-- Educate the school and the community about what the flags mean
+- Educate the school and the community about what the flags mean.

-- Take action when the air quality is unhealthy
+- Take action when the air quality is unhealthy.

 - Post flyers around the school where drivers can easily see and send home brochures for parents and staff to learn about the adverse health effects to poor air quality and pollutants produced by car idling.